KKasbarian/kkasbarian.github.io/README.md

 5.1: Added languages I speak under skills on homepage, switched the contact form to a popup type, so user can click a button on contact section and the form will open. *(May 21, 2023)*

-5.2: Added Woocommerce as a Back End tool nect to WordPress, added a dropdown for multiple services instead of just an Upwork button before the footer for multiple options other than the contact form.
+5.2: Added Woocommerce as a Back End tool nect to WordPress, added a dropdown for multiple services instead of just an Upwork button before the footer for multiple options other than the contact form. *(May 24, 2023)*

+5.3: Updated my CV and About Me section with the latest experiences and positions. *(Jan 26, 2024)*